Frequently Asked Questions

 Making a false claim in an affidavit could lead to a charge of perjury under the Criminal Code.

-You can find an Affidavit (Form 4D) in the Manitoba Court of Queen’s Bench Forms (Civil):
+You can find an Affidavit (Form 4D) in the Manitoba Court of King’s Bench Forms (Civil):

 Your affidavit should have statements of fact, within your knowledge, that are important to the matter that the court is deciding.
 If the evidence that you want to include in an affidavit is not within your personal knowledge this is called hearsay and the information can only be included under certain conditions.
 Hearsay statements can be included if you provide the statement, say who made the statement, and confirm that you believe the information to be true.